chkao831/quant-review/statistics/discrete_RV.md

 This result comes from the power series expansion of the exponential function: $e^x = \sum_{j=0}^{\infty} \frac{x^j}{j!}$ in which we substitute $x = \lambda$.

+> :information_source: The power series expansion of the exponential function\
+> definition:

 - Variance